dsl-unibe-ch/state-of-editions/deck.md

 - Project of Students accompanying a course

 [Postdigital Displays](https://omeka.unibe.ch/s/Postdigital_Displays/page/einleitung)

 - Project of a PhD Student accompanying her dissertation
 - repository of media used in the dissertation

 ---

+### Downsides

+- building ontop of outdated technologies
+  - security issues
+  - poor developer experience
+- updating self-hosted installations is painful and costly
+- administrative and user-control tools are missing: no clear separation between sites.

+---